THE BEST CARBON ROAD BIKE WHEELS

 Cost: Market price.

 The Best Performer wheelset is selected independent of cost and chosen using the performance criteria mentioned above.
-The Best Value wheelset is on par with the average performance of those in this category but sells for far less.

 Design shows up (or not) in performance so I don’t judge it alone.
 Two products with very similar designs, for example having U-shaped rim profiles and the same weight, may perform similarly or differently.
 Design is an intended means to an end but not itself the basis for an evaluation or product choice.